-These can be used to study various aspects of a painting, from changes to underdrawings and pentimenti in the work, to underpainting and transmission of pigments at different wavelengths when using our Filter Set.
-If you're looking to create detailed, high quality, high resolution infrared images, Apollo is the IR camera system for you.
+These images can be used to study various aspects of a painting, from changes to underdrawings and pentimenti in the work to underpainting and transmission of pigments at different wavelengths when using our filter set.
+If you are looking to create detailed, high-quality, high-resolution infrared images suitable for publication, Apollo is the IR camera system for you.

 In contrast to Osiris’s line sensor, Apollo uses an area sensor to capture thousands of tiles that are all automatically and seamlessly stitched using our new advanced imaging software.

 This latest infrared camera represents a huge improvement in dynamic range, capturing fine details even across demanding light and dark areas of your subject.
 An adjustable histogram within the software allows you to get the most out of this dynamic range, both when viewing an infrared reflectogram, and to help you get the most out of your lighting when setting up.